-- Households who currently serve in the armed forces or have been honourably discharged from the armed forces within 5 years of making their applications. - Bereaved spouses or civil partners of those serving in the Regular Forces where (a) the bereaved spouse or civil partner has recently ceased, or will cease, to be entitled to reside in the Ministry of Defence accommodation following the death of their Service spouse or civil partner, and (b) the death was wholly or partly attributable to their service - Serving or former members of the Reserve Armed Forces who are suffering from a serious injury, illness or disability which is wholly or partly attributable to their service - Divorced or separated spouses or civil partners of Service personnel who need to moved out of Ministry of Defence accommodation.
+- Households who currently serve in the armed forces or have been discharged from the armed forces. - Bereaved spouses or civil partners of those serving in the Regular Forces where (a) the bereaved spouse or civil partner has recently ceased, or will cease, to be entitled to reside in the Ministry of Defence accommodation following the death of their Service spouse or civil partner, and (b) the death was wholly or partly attributable to their service - Serving or former members of the Reserve Armed Forces who are suffering from a serious injury, illness or disability which is wholly or partly attributable to their service - Divorced or separated spouses or civil partners of Service personnel who need to moved out of Ministry of Defence accommodation.